 Civil Engineering Program

-The Field: Civil engineering is the oldest branch of engineering and plays a major role in developing a society and civilization.
+Civil engineering is the oldest branch of engineering and plays a major role in developing a society and civilization.

 UOG’s School of Engineering offers a Bachelor of Science in Civil Engineering to meet the needs of local students and the workforce requirements of Guam and all of Micronesia and the neighboring regions of the Pacific and Asia.

-Why UOG?: Students from the Pacific region enrolled in UOG’s Civil Engineering Program will benefit from being able to study close to home and at a substantial savings compared to schools in other states or countries.
+Students from the Pacific region enrolled in UOG’s Civil Engineering Program will benefit from being able to study close to home and at a substantial savings compared to schools in other states or countries.

-Career Possibilities: UOG Civil Engineering graduates will be valuable for Guam construction companies, consulting companies, municipalities, Guam Department of Public Works, Guam Environmental Protection Agency, and more.
+UOG Civil Engineering graduates will be valuable for Guam construction companies, consulting companies, municipalities, Guam Department of Public Works, Guam Environmental Protection Agency, and more.
 Graduates will be primarily involved with the analysis, design, and development of structural systems, construction projects, transportation projects, environmental treatment facilities, and project management.

-The University will confer a bachelor’s degree when the following conditions have been met
+The University will confer a bachelor’s degree when the following conditions have been met:

 Description | Credit Hours |